LPugliesi/LPugliesi/README.md

 ---

-Degree in Digital Humanities, University of Pisa!
+Degree in Digital Humanities, University of Pisa! <br>
 This space showcases the projects I developed during my academic journey.

 ### Projects